-- Awarded annually to nonprofits with an overall grant performance of 36 months (FEMA to SAA). - \$305M Available Nationwide - \$152M For Urban Areas (does not apply to Alabama) - \$152M for States - Alabama's allocation is \$3.3M - The SAA (ALEA) will set the period of performance in your sub-recipient agreement (SAA to nonprofit organization). - Provides funding support for security-related & physical security enhancements to nonprofits.
+- Awarded annually to nonprofits with an overall grant performance of 36 months (FEMA to SAA). - \$305M Available Nationwide in FY2023 - \$152M For Urban Areas (does not apply to Alabama) - \$152M for States - Alabama's allocation in FY2023 was \$3.3M - FY2024 allocation has not been released yet - The SAA (ALEA) will set the period of performance in your sub-recipient agreement (SAA to nonprofit organization). - Provides funding support for security-related & physical security enhancements to nonprofits.
 This includes facility target hardening, contracted security personnel (50% max. of request), security training, security planning, & security exercises.